 Why is in-person networking so difficult for translators?

-One possible reason why translators struggle with in-person networking is that they are unsure what they hope to get out of it.
+One possible reason why translators struggle with in-person networking is that they’re unsure what they hope to get out of it.
 Obviously, our main goal for our businesses is to have lots of clients and it can be frustrating to prepare for a networking event which we then spend precious time attending only to come away with no solid leads.

-One thing I have noticed from reading translation blogs is that American translators appear to be more confident when it comes to in-person networking than British translators.
+One thing I’ve noticed from reading translation blogs is that American translators appear to be more confident when it comes to in-person networking than British translators.
 I suspect that this is the result of wider cultural differences since the British are often more reserved than their trans-Atlantic colleagues and Americans are more willing to openly talk about and promote their services.

-How to succeed at in-person Networking
+How to succeed at in-person networking

 The speaker at the recent translators’ event I mentioned at the start of this post gave an excellent piece of advice: it might be better to think of networking events as an opportunity to make yourself known in your local area or to learn from experts in your specialist fields rather than as a chance to make a hard sale.